 At 30 parts of chlorine to a million parts of air, chlorine gas is a nasty irritant that causes harsh coughing.
 At 1,000 parts per million, it is lethal, caustically stripping the lining from the lungs and causing victims to drown in their own fluids.
 The results of the gas attack were devastating.
 The French and Algerian soldiers choked, their lungs burning, and slowly died.
 The gas cloud tinted everything a sickly green.
 Those who could escape the cloud fled in panic.
 Before dawn on 24 April, the Germans poured gas into Canadian lines, with similar results.

 Allied casualties in the two days of gas attacks were estimated at 5,000 dead, with 10,000 more disabled, half of them permanently.
 Despite the fact that the French had captured a German soldier who was carrying a gas mask and who provided advance details of the attack when interrogated, the report was lost in the noise and the soldiers in the trenches had no warning.

-The attack was unbelievably effective.
-Irritant chemicals, essentially tear gases, had already been fired in artillery shells by both the French and the Germans, but they had not proven to be much more than a tactical nuisance.
+The attack was staggeringly effective.
+Irritant chemicals, essentially tear gases, had already been fired in artillery shells by both the French and the Germans, but they had not proven to be much more than a tactical nuisance to an adversary.
 Even the German military was astonished by the results of Haber's chlorine gas.
 To Haber's fury, they were not prepared to exploit the breach they had made in Allied lines, and did not commit any serious force to a follow-up attack.
 That may have been partly because they didn't have the protective gear for large numbers of troops at the time.